liyunze-coding/coworking-website/src/pages/widgets.md

     <img src="/assets/ryanpython-task-list.webp" class="rounded-md w-60 h-56">
 </div>

 A task list widget is a great way to keep track of your tasks along with your viewers!
-For these overlays, you may only add 1 incomplete task at a time.
+For these widgets, you may only add 1 incomplete task at a time.
 You may only add another task once the previous task is completed.

 ### Browser Source